yonatane/bytegeist/README.md

 ### Current goals

-1. Flexible data-driven specs for byte codecs
-2. Support multiple protocol versions easily by basing one version on another
+1. Define the binary encoding of any protocol using plain data
+2. Simply define multiple versions of a protocol without duplication or extra programming
-3. Protobuf compatibility without generating code, emphasizing rapid prototyping over performance.
+3. Protobuf without code generation
+4. Support NIO ByteBuffer, Netty ByteBuf and InputStream/OutputStream
+5. Enable extensions for custom types and I/O
+6. Fast

 ### Examples